healthykitchen101/healthykitchen101.com/electric-skillets/reviews/elite-gourmet/elite-gourmet-electric-skillet-eg-6203.md

 Dishwasher-Safe: No

-The detachable thermostat is a conventional design with a working indicator light (+4).
-Its temperature range is a standard from 200 to 400°F plus a keep warm setting of around 150°F (+1).
+The detachable thermostat has a working indicator light (+4).
+Its temperature range is standard, meaning from 200 to 400°F (+1).
+There isn’t a Keep Warm setting as such, but it maintained around 150°F by dialing shy of 200°F .

-In addition to a seamless fit ,the thermostat has a rare release trigger making removal much more effortless (+3).
+In addition to a seamless fit, the thermostat has a rare release trigger making it all the more easier to remove (+3).
 Nonetheless, like most other thermostats, you shouldn’t put it in the dishwasher.

 Usability
 ---------